Manuscript Preparation Guideline

 - Use quotation marks and/italics when referring to other works in your title.
 For example: Fear and Loathing in Las Vegasas Morality Play; Human Weariness in "After Apple Picking"

 - The author's name should be Left Aligned.

 - The abstract should be Center Aligned.

 - Keywords must be added after paragraph of the Abstract.

 - Paragraph of Abstract should have normal alignment without any indent.
 Rest of all paragraphs’ first line should be indented to .5 inch from the left margin.

 - Page Margin should be 1-inch on the top, bottom, left and right side.

 - All Headings should only have initials capitalized like, Abstract, Introduction, Conclusion.
 Headings should never be bolded or italicized.
 They should always have normal formatting.

 - Works Cited or References should be on the separate page at the end of the manuscript.
-In-text citation and Works Cited/references should co-relate each other.

 - Works Cited or References should be Center aligned (only title)

 - If a references line exceeds and goes to the second line then it should have an indentation of .5 inch margin.